 You’ll want to grill whole chicken legs over indirect heat for 30 to 40 minutes, turning every 15 minutes.
 Finish over direct heat for about 10 minutes, 5 minutes per side.

-How Long To Grill Bone In Chicken Thighs And Drumsticks?
+How Long Does it Take to Grill Chicken Thighs And Drumsticks?

 Grill time for drumsticks and thighs takes at least 40 minutes.
 There are two schools of thought here.